Ninad234/FSNinadGawade/README.md

-Here is how I plan to solve the Student Commute Optimizer project:
-Backend (Node.js + Express + MongoDB)
+Here is how I plan to solve the Student Commute Optimizer project:- Backend (Node.js + Express + MongoDB + Websocket.io) Frontend(React.js+Tailwind css)
-:-

 I will create a Student schema in MongoDB like this: